nicolasduminil/50-shades-of-rest/README.md

 is a blocking asynchronous endpoint invocation, we use the `join()` method in order to wait for the task completion.

-To resume, this example is very similar to the one in `async-clients/jaxrs20- async-clients/`, with the only difference that it returns a `CompletableFuture` instead of a `Future`.
-Also, the `async()` method isn't anymore required when instantiating the JAX-RS client request.
+To resume, this example is very similar to the one in `OrderJaxRs20BlockingClientIT`, with the only difference that it returns a `CompletableFuture` instead of a `Future`.
+Also, the `async()` method isn't anymore required whith `CompletableFuture`.

-> ** _NOTE:_ In order to reuse the same unit test scenarii in different subprojects while avoiding the code duplication, a shared subproject named `common-tests` has been provided.
-The class `BaseBlockingJava8` captures the code shown in the Listing 3.3 above and becomes the base class of all the ones implementing the same test strategy.
+> ** _NOTE:_ In order to reuse the same unit test scenarii in different subprojects while avoiding the code duplication, the shared  project named `orders-test` has been provided.
+The class `OrdersBaseJava8AsyncClient` captures the code shown in the listing above and becomes the base class of all the ones implementing the same test strategy.
+The class `OrdersJava8AsyncCommon` in the same project contains several common methods.

-#### Non-Blocking asynchronous consumers
+#### Non-Blocking Java 8 asynchronous consumers

 The same similarities that we noticed above are also in effect as far as the non-blocking asynchronous invocation are concerned.
 Here is a code fragment from